KabukiStarship/Script2/script_specification_rfc.md

 # 1. Overview

 The Searle's Chinese Room, Interposes, and Telemetry (SCRIPT in all caps) Specification defines this Overview, ASCII Data Types, Script (in UppercaseCamel), Universal Polar Addressing, and ICAN3 Distributed Nomination System.
-Script, which consists of the SCRIPT Protocol, Chinese Room Abstract Stack Machine (Crabs), and Interprocess LISP is best described as a combination of Lua, JavaScript, Python, and LISP that is suitable for embedded purposes and is portable to almost any microprocessor and pen and paper stack computer.
+Script, which consists of the SCRIPT Protocol, Chinese Room Abstract Stack Machine (Crabs), and Script^2 is best described as a combination of Lua, JavaScript, Python, and LISP that is suitable for embedded purposes and is portable to almost any microprocessor and pen and paper stack computer.
 Script works over almost any serial communication protocol or encryption method and has its own multi-master physical bus using a series-parallel RS-485 connection over grounded 9-wire Ethernet cable.

 Please note that this RFC is not an ISO Specification but is a living document; your comments and criticism are welcome.
 If you would like to contribute to this RFC, please email [Cale McCollough](https://calemccollough.github.io) at [cale.mccollough@gmail.com](mailto:cale.mccollough@gmail.com).